gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need to deal with things like 'all versions of visual C++', 'all toolchains except visual C++', 'visual C++ 9 and later', 'gcc 3' etc.
 - Need to deal with things like 'all unix environments', 'all windows environments', etc.

+## Story: Allow easy creation of all variants, all possible variants and a single variant for each component

+- Add an `assemble` lifecycle task for each component.
+- Running `gradle assemble` should build all binaries for the main executable or library
+- Running `gradle uploadArchives` should build and publish all binaries for the main executable or library
+- Add a task for creating a single 'developerImage' for each component.
+    - Build `debug` variant where possible
+    - Build shared library variants
+    - Build for the current Operating System and architecture

+## Story: Defer creation of binaries

+This story defers creation of the binaries for a native component until after the component has been fully configured.
+This will be used in later stories to allow different variants to be defined for a component.

+- Add an internal (for now) `ConfigurationActionContainer` interface, with a single `onConfigure(Runnable)` method.
+- Add a project scoped implementation of this interface.
+The `onConfigure()` method is invoked just before the `afterEvaluated` event.
+- Change the publishing plugin to register an action that configures the publications of the project.
+- Change the handling of `@DeferredConfigurable` so that a `@DeferredConfigurable` is not automatically configured during project configuration.
+Instead, it is configured on demand.
+- Change the C++ plugin to register an action that configures the components of the project and then creates the binaries of each component.

+*Note*: this story introduces some breaking changes, as the binaries and their tasks will not be defined when the build script is executed.
+Later stories will improve this.

+### User visible changes

+    apply plugin: 'cpp-lib'

+    libraries {
+        main {
+            // Defaults for all binaries for this library binaries.all {
+                …
+            }
+            // Defaults for all shared library binaries for this library binaries.withType(type: SharedLibraryBinary) {
+                …
+            }
+            // Note: These will not work as expected binaries.each { … }
+            binaries.find { … }
+            binaries.size()
+        }
+    }

+    binaries.all {
+        …
+    }

+    binaries.withType(NativeBinary) {
+        …
+    }

+    // Note: this will not work as previously.
+It will fail because the binary does not exist yet binaries {
+        mainSharedLibrary { … }
+    }

+    //Note: this will not work as previously.
+It will fail because the task does not exist yet compileMainSharedLibrary { … }

+### Open issues

+- Introduce a `DomainObjectCollection` that uses delayed configuration of its elements.
+- Introduce a `NamedDomainObjectCollection` that uses delayed configuration of its elements.
+- Warn when using binaries container in a way that won't work.
+- Warn when mutating component after binaries have been created.

 ## Story: Convenient configuration of tasks for binaries and components

 This story defers configuration of the tasks for a binary or component until after the object has been fully configured.